moonstar-x/react-twitch-embed/README.md

 * **Which should I choose, `TwitchEmbed` or `TwitchPlayer`?**
 > They're both very similar, however, if you need to embed a stream with its chat and don't plan on controlling the player object
 > from outside, then `TwitchEmbed` should be fine.
 The key difference is that `TwitchPlayer` not only accepts VODs and collections,
 > it also has access to a more complete player object.
-Also, switching between channels is more fluid using `TwitchPlayer` because
+Also, switching channels in `TwitchPlayer` is more fluid because it uses the
-> it is directly set from the player object, `TwitchEmbed` does not allow this because only the player will update and not the chat.
+> player API to switch the channel.
+This also happens on `TwitchEmbed` but only when `withChat` is set to `false`.
+If `withChat` is
-> Updating the channel in `PlayerEmbed` will re-create the embed.
+> set to `true` o `TwitchEmbed` and the `channel` prop is updated, it will recreate the embed.

 * **Why is there `TwitchClip` and `TwitchPlayer`?**
 > Twitch handles clips and VODs differently, this is also true for their embeds. `TwitchClip` will only work for clips whereas